 Training: Learn more about research administration

-- These regularly-scheduled trainings help faculty and administrators expand their skill sets and build research programs.
+- CORE, the Collaborative for Research Education, presents regularly-scheduled trainings help faculty and administrators expand their skill sets and build research programs.
 Courses are free of charge, and new courses are added frequently.
 The program is developed collaboratively with central offices and volunteers, and taught by subject matter experts.

 ORIS SAGE System Training

-ORIS offers various courses that train UW researchers and administrators on how to use the SAGE system for grant proposal submissions and financial disclosures.
-This includes:
+In collaboration with CORE, ORIS offers courses that train UW researchers and administrators on how to use the SAGE system for grant proposal submissions and financial disclosures.
+These include:

-- SAGE: Creating NIH Proposals in Grant Runner: Courses offered every other month
+- ORIS 102 SAGE: Creating NIH Proposals in Grant Runner: Course offered every other month

-- FIDS: Financial Disclosure System: Courses offered quarterly
+- ORIS 120 FIDS: Disclosing Financial Interests: Course offered quarterly

 To read more about each course offering or to see what courses are available for registration, go to: https://uwresearch.gosignmeup.com/

-- Use this tool to identify which trainings are required for researchers to comply with external sponsor and internal requirements and/or reduce risk to the researcher.
-Which trainings are required depends on what their research involves such as Animal Subjects, Clinical Research, HIPAA and others.
+- You can use the Required Training tool to identify which trainings are required for researchers to comply with external sponsor and internal requirements and/or reduce risk to the researcher.
+The trainings that an investigator will require depends on what their research involves such as Animal Subjects, Clinical Research, HIPAA and others.